oddbird/oddsite/content/2017/06/13/susy-spread.rst

 If it comes before ``of``, it describes the span.
 If it comes after ``of``, it describes the container.
 In most cases,
-there will be sensible default for both values, and you can set those in the global settings:
+there will be a sensible default for both values, which you can set in the global settings:

 .. code:: scss